gast777/Zendure-zenSDK-proxy/README.md

 3) Now you have the switches `switch.zendure_1_offgrid_socket`, `switch.zendure_2_offgrid_socket` and, if applicable, `switch.zendure_3_offgrid_socket` available in Home Assistant.

 4) Place these switches `switch.zendure_x_offgrid_socket` on a Dashboard.
-Now you have them available for switching On or Off from Home Assistent.
+Now you have them available for switching On or Off from Home Assistant.

   <img src="https://github.com/gast777/Zendure-zenSDK-proxy/blob/main/images/offgrid-sockets-switches.png" width="50%">
 <br/>